What is resource management?

 - Add the view

 Once all your tasks are assigned, you can open the Workload View.
-To add the Workload View, click on the arrow next to the button "Main Table" located on the top left of your board.
-Click on more views and select "Workload" as below:
+To add the Workload View, click on the plus sign next to the "Main Table" button at the top of your board and click on "More views".

 Next, you will find a bunch of different settings allowing you to customize your Workload View to work best for you.
 We want to assess the amount of tasks assigned to each team member, so we've chosen our People Column under "Resource Type".